devanfer02/CRUD-PHP/README.md

 - Make sure the folder is inside the htdocs
 - Also run the command ```composer install``` to install all dependancies required

+### Modify the configs
+- Search all the localhost/basics occurences in this repo
+- change it to your own folder

 ### Start Localhost
 - Go to localhost/dashboard
 - Change the dashboard with the name of the project folder